smheffron/CS4330-Final-Project/README.md

 ## Interfaces / protocols

 #### Java
-* Supports interfaces, implements as many as it wants
+* Supports interfaces, allows for the implementation of as many as needed
 * Can only contain a method signature and fields
 * Use the keyword implements to implement an interface
 ```Java